Banga, Aklan: History

 The history of Banga dates back to the 15th century upon arrival in Panay Island of the ten datus from Borneo.
 While some skeptics considered this information a legend, still, Banganhons believed that Datu Manduyog ruled over the place with his seat of government located in Bakan, the ancient name of Banga.
 The site was at the foot of the Manduyog Hill that was named after Datu Manduyog.
 Being a legitimate successor to Datu Dangandanan who ruled what was called Akean in the late 1390s, Datu Manduyog became the ruler of Akean in 1437 and made Bakan the capital of Akean.

-Another version of Banga's history from Panublion cited that Banga's ancient site was the present location of the Municipality of Malinao.
-In 1792 the town site was transferred across the Aklan River at the foot of Manduyog Hill.
-Several prominent families decided to remain in the "old town" which became a barrio and named Malinao after a placid tributary of the Aklan River.
+Another account of Banga’s history, as cited in *Panublion*, states that the town’s original site was located in what is now the Municipality of Malinao.
+In 1792, the town center was relocated across the Aklan River to the foot of Manduyog Hill.
+However, several prominent families chose to remain in the former settlement, which later became a barrio and was named Malinao, after a calm tributary of the Aklan River.

 The families of Bernabe Teodosio, Diego Eulalio Teodosio, Esteban Masigon and the Muntuyas established a settlement in 1676 in what is now Sitio Opong-opong of Barrio Cupang.
 However, these families moved to a higher ground due to its closeness to the Aklan River that overflowed annually.
 In 1781 they settled in sitio Agbueakan in Barrio Tabayon.

 Due to the clayish soil conditions of the sitio, they again decided to resettle in 1783 in what is now the location of Banga poblacion.
 They named the place Banga after the Banga palm trees that were in abundance.
 Because of their growing families they had to cut down most of the trees to give way to their layout plans to establish a town close to their farmlands for residential purposes.
+The 1818 Spanish census showed that there were 1,579 native families and 8 Spanish-Filipino families flourishing here.

 American sovereignty over the country started on August 13, 1898.
 With the natives resisting foreign domination, a revolutionary association was organized.
 Hostilities between the natives and the Americans began but did not take long since the natives were ill-equipped.